 Juuri lifted her wet face inquisitively.
 "For?"

 He wiped her cheeks with his sleeves.
-"For raising me and giving me utter attention my own parents couldn't offer, and for always healing and putting up with my childish tantrums.
-You really comforted and took care of me for years, without shedding tears.
+"For raising me and giving me utter attention my own parents couldn't offer.
+For always healing and putting up with my childish tantrums.
+You really comforted and took care of me for years without shedding tears.
 So thank you for being there for me.
-Because underneath all the motherly love you bestowed upon me, Juuri-sama, it was to fill the void and desire to nurture the child you had to give up."
+Because underneath all the motherly love you bestowed upon me it was to fill the void and desire to nurture the child you had to give up, Juuri-sama."
 Kaname sadly smirked at her hands.
 "I was just a replacement.
 Your heart always cried out for your own child.
 That's why I'm saying thank you."

 Her white fingers caressed his pallid cheek.
 "You are like a son to me, Kaname."
 Juuri quivered endearingly.
 "Don't be hasty with your words.
 I'll always cherish you."

 He suddenly stood up and smiled.
 "You were quiet for a long time but it'll change starting now."

 Juuri sniffed and crawled to her feet as well.
 "How?"

 "You are going to ask for forgiveness.
 For years I received your unconditional love instead of your own child.
 Don't you think I have some explaining to do?"

 Kaname licked his lips unconsciously.
 His eyes lingered over Yuki's photograph.
 "There was a child who could've used your love and she always pined for her mother.
 She was crazy about her that she ran across country to meet her."